-Students who serve on campus committees, in accord with Board Policy 2230 on Participatory Governance, must be enrolled in and complete a minimum of six (6) units with a 2.0 GPA each semester and must have a cumulative GPA of “C” ( 2.0) in all work completed at Santa Monica College.
+Students serve on campus committees in accord with Board Policy 2230 on Participatory Governance.
+They must be enrolled in and complete a minimum of six units with a 2.0 GPA each semester that they serve, and must have a cumulative GPA of 2.0 in all work completed at Santa Monica College.

-Student Clubs:
+Student Club Officers:

-Officers of student clubs must be enrolled in and complete a minimum of six (6) units each
+Officers of student clubs must be enrolled in and complete a minimum of six units each

-semester with a minimum GPA of “C” (2.0) and must have a cumulative GPA of “C” (2.0) in all work completed at Santa Monica College.
+semester with a minimum GPA of 2.0, and must have a cumulative GPA of 2.0 in all work completed at Santa Monica College.

 Officers of student clubs may serve in the same office for a maximum of one year.

 Students may serve as officers of a club or clubs for a maximum of three years.

 Reviewed and/or Updated: 4/29/03